aneasystone/github-trending/README.md

 ## Unknown

+* 【2024-08-09】[microsoft / powerbi-desktop-samples](https://github.com/microsoft/powerbi-desktop-samples) - Power BI Desktop sample files for the monthly release.
+Here you can find the PBIX files used in the monthly release videos.
 * 【2024-07-25】[onceupon / Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 * 【2024-07-23】[rothgar / awesome-tuis](https://github.com/rothgar/awesome-tuis) - List of projects that provide terminal user interfaces
 * 【2024-07-22】[Cyfrin / foundry-full-course-cu](https://github.com/Cyfrin/foundry-full-course-cu) -